billp72/netcreative1/content/projects/ipadmaster.md

 ---
- title: Ipad Master
+ title: Squirrel Pimp
- featuredImage: ./../images/ipadmasterfull.jpg
+ featuredImage: ./../images/squirrelpimpfull.jpg
 ---
 ## BACKGROUND / PROBLEM
-The original website was not responsive
+The original website was not as responsive as it should be

 ## OBJECTIVE
-Make the site suitable for mobile screens
+Make the entire site suitable for mobile screens

 ## ROLE
 UI development

 ## STEPS
 <ul class="li-style">
-<li>Create designs of what the mobile screens should look like in Photoshop<br/>
-<li>Refactor CSS such that sizes are inherited from a base size using rem and em values</li>
+<li>Redesign the main menu to a hamberger style menu when on a mobile devices</li>
 <li>Change, where necessary, margin to text-align, float, flex, or position to help content reflow for mobile</li>
 <li>Add and adjust media queries for content on mobile screens as needed</li>
 <li>Make all appropriate metadata and tag changes to new and existing pages for accessibility and SEO</li>
 </ul>

 ## OUTCOME
-While the site was successfully made responsive, I believe a new, better, site could have been built for roughly the same money
+With some finesse, we were able to make the existing site responsive thereby saving the customer time and money of having to do a complete redesign